hamxiaoz/10x-developer/javascript.md

   ```

 ### Closure
-Closure: when the inner function makes reference to a variable from the outer function, this is called closure.
+Closure: when the inner function makes reference to a variable to the outer/surrounding function, this is called closure.
   ```javascript
   function runningCounter(start) {
     var val = start;